JimmyMcBride/cra-template-bushido-plus/README.md

-# Welcome to Jimmy's Custom Template!
+# Welcome to Jimmy's Custom Template, Bushido Plus!

+## What makes it extra?

+Bushido plus template comes with a placeholder private route / auth configuration.

 Just like regular create-react-app but so much more.
 This template includes: